yejoon-lee/kr3_rationale/README.md

 # Rationale Extraction in Sentiment Classification

-## Overview
+## Abstract
 Many real-world scenarios demand the interpretability of NLP models.
-Despite of various interprertation methods, it's often hard to gurantee that those interpretation truly reflects the model's decision.
-Rationale extraction first extracts the releveant part of the input (rationale), and then use it as the only input to the predictor.
-This ensures the strict faithfulness of the rationale.
+Despite various interpretation methods, it's often hard to guarantee those interpretations to truly reflect the model's decision.
+Meanwhile, rationale extraction first **extracts** the relevant part of the input (rationale), and then feed it as the **only** input to the predictor.
+This ensures the **strict faithfulness** of the rationale.

 In this project, I implemented FRESH ([Jain et al., 2020](https://www.semanticscholar.org/paper/Learning-to-Faithfully-Rationalize-by-Construction-Jain-Wiegreffe/922e6e3bafe38a712597c05d3a907bd10763b427?sort=is-influential)) for rationale extraction in sentiment classification, using [KR3: Korean Restaurant Review with Ratings](https://github.com/Wittgensteinian/kr3).
 Discontiguous rationale attained a comparable performance to the original paper, easily outperforming the random baseline.
 Unfortunately, this wasn't true for contiguous rationale.
-Plus, it's perhaps worth noting that rationale extraction could excel better in more appropriate settings.
+Plus, it would be worth noting that rationale extraction could excel better in more appropriate settings.
+This discussion is elaborated in the section *Limits*.

 [Presentation slides](https://drive.google.com/file/d/19iwwN2DYzpCxZh95uYb4O07TV3fuBH1h/view?usp=sharing) used in the class.